-Following Gruber~\cite{Gruber} we denote by $\CC(n)$ the space of all convex bodies (compact convex sets) in $\R^n$ and by $\CC_p(n)$ the subset of \emph{proper} ones; that is, those with non-empty interior or, equivalently, with positive volume.
-We use $\PP(n)$ for the subspace of (perhaps not full-dimensional) polytopes, and $\PP_\Q(n)$ for the polytopes with rational edge directions (or, equivalently by Lemma~\ref{lemma:rational}, those with rational facet normals).
+Following Gruber~\cite{Gruber} we denote by $\CC(n)$ the space of all convex bodies (i.e., compact convex sets) in $\R^n$ and by $\CC_p(n)$ the subset of \emph{proper} ones; that is, those with non-empty interior or, equivalently, with positive volume.
+Also, we denote by $\PP(n)$ the subspace of perhaps not full-dimensional polytopes, and by $\PP_\Q(n)$ the subspace of polytopes with rational edge directions (or, equivalently by Lemma~\ref{lemma:rational}, those with rational facet normals).